Low Vision Care For Albinism In Missouri

 With Albinism-Related Low Vision?

 When you have poor eyesight for any reason, it is harder to see a flip phone than it is a smartphone.
 The smartphone has a larger screen and most of them have built-in functions for accessibility so that you can enable a magnifier to help with your vision.
 Even if there's not one built-in, there is downloadable software that can be added to help with this problem.
 If you do still have a problem, once you have the appropriate phone and software, low vision glasses are always an alternative.
 Prismatic reading glasses are basically just strong reading glasses that allow for a natural focal point.
-If you would like to talk to someone and find out what type of glasses you’re needing, come to visit Dr. Jill Mogil at Low Vision of Easter Missouri.
+If you would like to talk to someone and find out what type of glasses you’re needing, come to visit Dr. Jill Mogil at Low Vision iCare.
 With our various low vision aids, we can help you see again, be able to perform many activities, and regain your independence.

 How Can I Make Out Faces With Poor Eyesight Related to My Albinism?